eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_46_Hobbies.md

-It may also be said that rational, industrious, useful human being are divided into two classes: first, one.
+It may also be said that rational, industrious, useful human being are divided into two classes: first, those whose work is work and whose pleasure is pleasure; and secondly, those whose work and pleasure are one.

 Of these the former are the majority.

 They have their compensations.